jronallo/iiif-workshop-new/content/image-api/uri-parameters/_index.md

 Let's construct our first IIIF URI together.
 We'll break it down into the base URI and then the parameters that can manipulate the image.

 Don't worry if you're not certain what everything does yet.
 We'll show a detailed example next.

+{{% notice tip %}}
-> Open up a text editor to construct your image URL.
+Open up a text editor to construct your image URL.
+{{% /notice %}}

 ## Base URI